Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 ## The reasons behind choosing this artefact:
-While working on Artefact #3, I spent time carefully examining the BPMN AS-IS and TO-BE models from Teixeira et al. (2024), along with the supporting UML diagrams.
+While working on Artefact #3, I spent time carefully examining the BPMN AS-IS and TO-BE models from Teixeira et al. (2024), along with the UML diagrams.
 What struck me most was how the authors transformed a semi-structured market analysis process in the energy company’s market intelligence department into a clear and manageable workflow by using modelling.
-The case study showed that good modelling requires deep understanding of the current process,  identification of non-value-added activities, and thoughtful redesign that still keeps flexibility for real users.
+The case study showed that good modelling requires deep understanding of the current process,  identification of non-value-added activities, and thoughtful redesign that will still be flexible for real users.
 This artefact has genuinely changed the way I approach modelling.
 I used to see it as a technical task, but now I understand it as a powerful thinking tool that can drive real efficiency gains and better decision-making.
 This reflection has increased my confidence in using BPMN and UML as practical skills in my future ICT career.

 ### References: